jesse-wei/COMP311-circuits/README.md

 # COMP311 circuits

-Note: Many images in this README are transparent with black text, so they're hard to read on dark mode.
+**Note**: Many images in this README are transparent with black text, so they're **hard to read on dark mode**.
 I recommend using light mode or dark dimmed (Settings > Appearance > Light default or Dark dimmed).

 ## Table of contents